-Master of Science in Water Resource Management
+Master of Science - Water Resource Management

 The Water Resources Management (WRM) program is a flexible, interdisciplinary course of study leading to a Master of Science degree.
 It is a technically and scientifically based program that blends the physical aspects of the hydrologic sciences with policy and management issues.
 Students enter the program from a wide variety of undergraduate programs, then take classes and conduct research with faculty in the Colleges of: Sciences, Business, Urban Affairs, Engineering, and Liberal Arts at UNLV, plus the Boyd School of Law and the Desert Research Institute.